bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize.md

 The file describes the following fare policy:
 * Passengers 5 to 25 yrs. and under pay a reduced fare of $0.50
-* Passengers over 65 yrs. pay a reduced fare of 0.5 centime
+* Passengers over 65 yrs. pay a reduced fare of $0.50
 * All other passengers pay the fare defined in the original Sioux Faux policy